rnofal1/MonocularDepthPrediction/README.md

 ## Network
 ![network](Network.png "The Network")
 The network proposed by Eigen et al [1].

+Our network is composed of two convolutional neural networks, a coarse network and a fine network, which are used in conjunction to predict the depth of an image.
+The image is first fed through the coarse network, which outputs a depth prediction at the global scale.
+The image and the output of the coarse network are then fed into the fine network, which outputs a final depth map prediction for the entire image.

 ## Training
 The model is trained on the NYU Depth V1 labeled dataset [2].
 We use 800 randomly selected image-depth pairs, partitioned into a training set of 640 pairs,